quicwg/base-drafts/draft-ietf-quic-transport.md

 STREAM frames ensures that loss recovery, congestion control, and flow control operate effectively.

-Stream 0 MUST be prioritized over other streams prior to the completion of the cryptographic handshake.
+The crypto stream MUST be prioritized over other streams prior to the completion of the cryptographic handshake.
 This includes the retransmission of the second flight of client handshake messages, that is, the TLS Finished and any client authentication messages.

 STREAM data in frames determined to be lost SHOULD be retransmitted before